fr0ll3n/Leaderboard-Settings-Menu-Hypixel-/README.md

 (can be for SkyWars, Build Battle etc.
-You need to know how to code though if not after the big major update which is coming soon i will slowly start adding for skywars, build battle etc. plugins version of the plugin. (or you can add it on your own))
+You need to know how to code though if not after the big major update which is coming soon i will slowly start adding for skywars, build battle etc. plugin versions for these modes (or you can add it on your own))

 **Version:** 1.0.12
 **Author:** fr0ll3n